sidhuairvizag/Customer-Churn-Analytics-in-SaaS-Industry/README.md

 # SaaS Customer Churn Analytics

-A junior-analyst case study on a dirty SaaS book of business: clean the files, define the metric, find who is at risk, read the exit comments, and turn that into a four-page Power BI brief.
+A case study on a dirty SaaS book of business: clean the files, define the metric, find who is at risk, read the exit comments, and turn that into a four-page Power BI brief.

 This is descriptive analytics.
 It is not a churn-prediction model and not a production system.